Pseudomoaner/colEDGE/README.md

 The data underlying these plots is saved as the 'frontPackingFractions' and 'stationaryPackingFractions' variables in the file 'PackingFractions.mat'.

 ### Part 3: Finding the composition of monolayer regions
-If your colony consists of two separate populations of cells marked with different fluorescent labels, you can also measure the relative number of each cell type in monolayer regions using the PlotEdgePackingFractions.m script.
+If your colony consists of two separate populations of cells marked with different fluorescent labels, you can also measure the relative number of each cell type in monolayer regions using the PlotEdgeMonolayerFluoProfiles.m script.

 Similar to finding the packing fraction, once this script has finished running plots indicating the composition of the front and homeland will be generated: